abbeygirl/nzedb/Post-Processing-Queue-Management.md

 ### Audio
 _Find_
 ```
-mysql> select ID,musicinfoID,name from releases WHERE musicinfoID IS NULL and relnamestatus != 0 and categoryID in (3010, 3040, 3050);
+> select ID,musicinfoID,name from releases WHERE musicinfoID IS NULL and relnamestatus != 0 and categoryID in (3010, 3040, 3050);
 ```

 _Clear_
 ```
-mysql> update releases set musicinfoID = '-2' where musicinfoID IS NULL and relnamestatus != 0 and categoryID in (3010, 3040, 3050);
+> update releases set musicinfoID = '-2' where musicinfoID IS NULL and relnamestatus != 0 and categoryID in (3010, 3040, 3050);
 ```

 ### TV